emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 #### Charisma
-__Charisma__ is defined as force of personality, or how charming your character can be.
+__Charisma__ (CHA) is defined as force of personality, or how charming your character can be.
 Charisma can affect the way you play the game in two ways:
 1. __Charisma is added to charisma checks.__ You speak with the local innkeeper and have a feeling that he's keeping something from you.
 You don't think that he's a dangerous person, but rather that someone